This page provides information on the Rendering rollout for a FireSmoke object and how the grid's content is rendered and controlled.

 Displacement is a technique intended to add detail to the simulation during the rendering.
 The idea of the Phoenix displacement is similar to the usual geometry displacement: a texture is sampled, and the corresponding point of the fluid volume or surface is shifted in a direction at a distance determined by the texture.
 You can plug any V-Ray, 3ds Max or Phoenix texture maps.

 Enable | displacement, displmul – Enables the displacement effect, and enables the use of a multiplier value to increase or decrease the overall displacement effect.

 The Type parameter is ignored when Mode is set to Mesh, Ocean Mesh or Cap Mesh.
-In these modes Phoenix automatically recognizes whether the texture map is monochrome or colored and used respectively Surface-driven or Vector displacement.
+In these modes Phoenix automatically recognizes whether the texture map is monochrome or colored and uses respectively Surface-driven or Vector displacement.